The Homological Brain: Parity Principle and Amortized Inference: Scaffold-Flow Memory Model via the Parity Principle

 \subsection{Biological Signatures: PNGs and Columns}

-\paragraph{From Representation to Dynamics.} The scaffold–flow decomposition provides a static description of neural memory structures, but cognition is fundamentally a \emph{dynamic} process.
+The scaffold–flow decomposition provides a static description of neural memory structures, but cognition is fundamentally a \emph{dynamic} process.
 The brain does not merely store $\sigma$ and $\beta_k$; it continuously \emph{moves between} them.
 What makes the scaffold–flow model powerful is that it naturally predicts two complementary modes of operation, depending on the direction of information flow between even-dimensional scaffolds ($\Heven$) and odd-dimensional flows ($\Hodd$).
 When flow collapses into scaffold, the system stabilizes structure and consolidates knowledge; when scaffold expands into flow, the system generates predictions and explores interpretations.
-These two modes—one compressive, one generative—emerge directly from the homological architecture encoded in Eq.~\eqref{eq:homological_memory_model}.
+These two modes, one compressive and the other generative, emerge directly from the homological architecture encoded in Eq.~\eqref{eq:homological_memory_model}.
 We now describe how these dual operations correspond to the biological phases of \emph{learning} and \emph{inference}, as shown in Fig. \ref{fig:two_phase_condensation_expansion}.